UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ```{index} visualization
 ```
-We have now answered our initial question by generating the `ten_lang` table!
+The `ten_lang` table answers our initial data analysis question.
 Are we done?
 Well, not quite; tables are almost never the best way to present the result of your analysis to your audience.
 Even the `ten_lang` table with only two columns presents some difficulty: for example, you have to scrutinize